Vasco Ferretti: Processo a Moravia (1994)

 In a late evening of September 1974 (16 years before his death), Alberto Moravia is the great defendant in a process that takes place in one of the "liberty" rooms of the Tamerici baths in Montecatini.
 The accuser is Aldo Rossi, the defender of Moravia is Geno Pampaloni, a well known Italian book reviewer.
-It was more a great opportunity for Moravia to express himself, his ideas and his motives to write rather than the focus on the process itself.
+It was a great opportunity for Moravia to express himself, his ideas and his motives to write rather than just focus on the process itself.
 He explained so much that it could have been possible to draft his autobiography.
 He was brought to the process because of his lack of proper interest in the country's affairs.
 He confesses his thoughts in front of an audience that previously had witnessed at the process of Pier Paolo Pasolini and accept his reasons as well as it did with Moravia's in this trial fiction.

 Moravia claims he is a disciple of Fëdor Dostoevskij (Fyodor Dostoyevsky): indeed traces of the Russian writer can be recognized in his literature.
 Alberto Moravia outlines his strong tendency to tell stories and his great curiosity as to illustrate his disengaged literature.
-Geno Pampaloni deems him to be the most illustrious journalist in Italy; nowadays he is still remembered as one of the greatest journalist.